 Tax-Free Savings Account (TFSA), Home Buyers' Plan (HBP), and Lifelong Learning Plan (LLP)

-Entitlements to benefits and credits
+Receiving benefits and credits

 - the goods and services tax/harmonized sales tax (GST/HST) credit;

-- Canada child tax benefit payments (including those payments from certain related provincial or territorial programs); and
+- the Canada child tax benefit payments (including those payments from certain related provincial or territorial programs); and

-- universal child care benefit payments.
+- the universal child care benefit payments.

 Forms and publications